 If the taxpayer’s personal taxable income is over $315,000 married filing joint or $157,500 if not married filing joint, the taxpayer will still be eligible for the deduction, but the deduction will be limited to the greater of 1) 50% of W-2 wages paid by the activity, or 2) 25% of W-2 wages paid by the activity + 2.5% of the original cost of depreciable property held by the activity where the property has not reached the end of its depreciable life for tax purposes (raw land would not qualify, and fully depreciated assets placed in service more than 10 years ago would also not qualify).

 So, if these rental activities generate $100,000 of taxable income per year after expenses, the maximum deduction based on income would be $20,000.
 If the taxpayer’s income is over the threshold amounts and there are no W-2 wages paid from the rental activity, we would next look at the depreciable basis of property.
 If the activity has property that is depreciable and has not reached the end of its depreciable life with an original cost of $750,000, we would take 2.5% of that, for a maximum of $18,750.
 So, in this case, the taxpayer would be eligible for a Qualified Business Income deduction of $18,750 related to this activity.

 As mentioned previously, it is important to note that we are still waiting for guidance on whether rental activities will benefit from this new provision.
 Please stay tuned for additional updates as more guidance begins to be available in this area.

-John is a tax senior manager and has worked at BRC since 2001.
+John is a tax principal and has worked at BRC since 2001.
 He is responsible for providing tax compliance and consulting services to a wide variety of clients.
 His primary industry experience includes individuals, manufacturing, retail and wholesale, and not-for-profit organizations.
-Education Appalachian State University – Bachelor of Science in Business Administration, Concentration in […]
+Education Appalachian State University – Bachelor of Science in Business Administration, Concentration in Accounting […]